nsunami/naoyukisunami.com-netlify/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I'm a Social Psychology Ph.D. student at the University of Delaware.
+I'm a Social Psychology Ph.D. candidate at the University of Delaware.
 I study how people connect with each other and regulate a sense of belonging.
 My recent work focused on how people respond to social rejection using behavioral and physiological measures.
 I advocate practices improving replicability, reproducibility, and openness.
 I'm currently working at [Close Relationship and Health Lab](http://projectclose.com/) with my mentor, [Lisa Jaremka](http://lisajaremka.com/).